agkozak/agkozak-zsh-prompt/README.md

 ### Custom Prompt Character

 The classic prompt for Bourne-style shells is `$`; for `csh` it is `%`, and Zsh borrows the latter because it inherits features from both types of shell. agkozak-zsh-prompt uses `%` to show where the prompt ends and where input should begin, although a superuser will see `#`, and either sort of user will see `:` when `vi` command mode is active.
-If you wish to change any or all of these symbols, you may do so using the array `AGKOZAK_PROMPT_CHAR`, whose three elements are 1) the normal prompt character; 2) the superuser prompt character; and 3) the `vi` command mode character.
+If you want to change any or all of these symbols, you can do so using the array `AGKOZAK_PROMPT_CHAR`, whose three elements are 1) the normal prompt character; 2) the superuser prompt character; and 3) the `vi` command mode character.
 The default behavior of the prompt can be represented as

     AGKOZAK_PROMPT_CHAR=( %# %# : )

-If you would like your prompt to look more like a `bash` prompt (i.e. terminating in `$`), you can simply put the following in your `.zshrc`:
+If you want your prompt to look more like a `bash` prompt (i.e. terminating in `$`), you can simply put the following in your `.zshrc`:

     AGKOZAK_PROMPT_CHAR=( $ %# : )

 Some people prefer to spruce up their prompts with unicode characters.
-You could approximate the appearance of the popular [pure](https://github.com/sindresorhus/pure) prompt by using
+You can approximate the appearance of the popular [pure](https://github.com/sindresorhus/pure) prompt by using

     AGKOZAK_PROMPT_CHAR=( ❯ ❯ ❮ )